joshenders/shouldiridemuni.com/README.md

 I can't overstate the consequences of making the wrong decision...

+The bus system is typically the slower option but on game days, it's a lot faster.
-In general, out-of-towners (Giants fans) don't really understand the Muni bus system and use it far less than the Muni trains.
-The bus system is typically the slower option but on game days, it's A LOT faster, has seating room, andddd fewer Giants fans.
+In general, out-of-towners (aka Giants fans) don't really understand the Muni bus system and use it far less than the Muni trains.

 ## Performance

 The page is optimized for extremely low cellular bandwidth.
 The whole page fits in a very conservative TCP MSS of 1380 bytes and is extremly cacheable.
-Sadly, I can't count on 0-RTT TLS, so no https (sorry).
+Sadly, I can't count on 0-RTT TLS to speed things up, so no https (sorry).

 ## Improvements